berebarcena/pawpals/README.md

 Once a "match request is accepted" the user gets a new notification in the dashboard.

 From there, they can start messaging each other and share details about their dogs.

+**Technologies used**

+EJS, CSS, JS, NodeJs with Express, PostgresSQL with Sequelize